akka/akka/akka-docs/src/main/paradox/project/rolling-update.md

 It's not supported to have a cluster with more than two different versions.
 Roll out the first update completely before starting next update.

+@@@ note

+[Rolling update from classic remoting to Artery](../additional/rolling-updates.md#migrating-from-classic-remoting-to-artery) is not supported since the protocol is completely different.
+It will require a full cluster shutdown and new startup.

+@@@

 ## Change log

 ### 2.5.0 Several changes in minor release